YTBMulder/language-tie/README.md

 0.4.0 - Added support for highlighting embedded PERL code and extended the storage types.
 0.5.0 - Added string highlighting and all control keywords based on the documentation of the RG-2016.3 release.
 Updated highlighting of numeric types for binary, decimal and hexadecimal.
 0.6.0 - Added support for highlighting def, shared and use.
 Made two numeric types case-insensitive and removed #include and #import highlighting since it is not present in TIE.
 0.7.0 - Added support for highlighting octal numbers.
+0.8.0 - Added automatic indentation for curly brackets.

 TODO's:
 - Clean up the code
-- Automatic indentation for `{}` when using defining an `operation`
 - Automatically update the styles.less file with a background color for embedded PERL code